thechangelog/changelog.com/INFRASTRUCTURE.md

 - **1/2.
 CI/CD**
   - Uses Dagger Go SDK so that it works exactly the same locally as it does in GitHub Actions
-  - [Spins up a Dagger Engine as a Fly.io machine on-demand, then connects to it](https://github.com/thechangelog/changelog.com/pull/471) so that caching is reliable & persistent between workflow runs
+  - [Starts a Dagger Engine as a Fly.io machine on-demand, then connects to it](https://github.com/thechangelog/changelog.com/pull/471) so that caching is reliable & persistent across workflow runs
   - A successful run publishes a container image to https://ghcr.io/thechangelog/changelog-runtime & https://ghcr.io/thechangelog/changelog-prod